Family of CoxHealth employee who died of COVID-19 shares her story

 Her mother tells KY3 Brumbaugh was admitted to the hospital here at Cox South in mid August.
 She spent three weeks on a ventilator and wasn’t able to overcome the disease.

-“She had to have people around here, that’s where she thrived, and she is the life of the party, truly," said Sue Brumbaugh.
+“She had to have people around," said Sue Brumbaugh.
+“That’s where she thrived.
+And she is the life of the party, truly.”

 Sue said her daughter loved her job on the front lines.